 Making memorable moments for diners is something Chef Bobby strives for every day.
 “Nothing in this business is more inspiring than hearing a customer say it’s the best meal they’ve ever had.”

-Beloit native, Maria Salazar, has been the dining room manager at Merrill & Houston’s Steak Joint in Beloit, Wisconsin in 2017.
+Beloit native, Maria Salazar, has been our dining room manager since 2017.

 During the transition from Café Belwah to Merrill & Houston’s in 2012, Maria decided to follow in the footsteps of her father, Merrill & Houston’s sous chef Valentin Hernandez, and began to work as a prep cook.
 She quickly gained the trust of the kitchen staff as she worked her way up to chef and supervisor.